What is Cooperative Education?

 - maintain a minimum cumulative G.P.A. of 2.25.

-- complete a co-op application, available at the Co-op Office, Room 1038 CASL Building.
+- complete a co-op application, available in the brochure rack at Room 1038 CASL Building.

 - complete a resume.
 Get help and advice if you need it.
 The resume is a screening tool for employers.